 Three dieback interpretation assessments have been undertaken within the site since receiving approval in 2014.
-The purpose of the assessments is to determine the risk of dieback across the site and to formulate an appropriate Hygiene Management Plan for the site.
-All assessments were undertaken by certified dieback consultants.
+The purpose of the assessments is to determine the risk of dieback across the site.
+The results of the dieback assessments also assisted with the formulation of a Hygiene Management Plan for the site.
+All assessments are undertaken by certified dieback consultants.
+A summary of the results is provided below: